-We created a new segment called The Headless CMS Showdown to help you navigate the fogs of vendor overload.
 Here we give users an overview of Agility CMS and another top headless CMS on the market to help you grasp the sometimes chaotic CMS ecosystem and its multiple vendors.

 In this showdown, we pitch Sitecore against Agility CMS and compare both CMSs to see which emerges victorious.
 Let’s start with the comparison.